rohanb10/rohan.xyz/README.md

 After testing several different online mapping solutions, I settled on [Mapbox](https://www.mapbox.com/) and their vector tiles for the best performance on slow networks and mobile devices.

-Because Google Analytics [can't even track](https://support.google.com/analytics/answer/2731565?hl=en) the simple task of session duration, I use [Clicky](https://clicky.com/) to monitor and analyse traffic
+Using [Analytics.io](https://getanalytics.io/) with a Google Analytics plugin to monitor and analyse traffic.
+I think the entire GA script is overkill for what I need for my site.

 ---